anajevtic11/Stock_market_forecasting/README.md

 <img src="Figures/autocorr.JPG" width="750">

-From the autocorrelation plot, we would conclude that a very high order (~400) MA model is necessary to model the data.
-However, since the signal is very noisy, we choose a much lower order model (q=2), to prevent overfitting.
+From the autocorrelation plot, we would conclude that order `q`=1 or 2 MA model is suitable to model the data.

 Next, we plot the partial autocorrelation function of the `Open` signal to find best parameter value `p` of the Autoregressive (AR) portion of the ARIMA model.
 Usually, order of the AR model is selected as the largest value of lag for which the value of the partial autocorrelation function is higher than the critical threshold.
 In our case, we select p=2.

 <img src="Figures/partial_autocorr.JPG" width="750">

-In summary, through the process of EDA, we found no missing data, several outliers that were removed, and concluded that the suitable model of `Open` signal is ARIMA(2,d,2).
-The typical values used for degree of differencing parameter `d` are 1 or 2, since the signal is non-stationary.
-We test and showcase the performance of our model for both values of parameter `d`.
+In summary, through the process of EDA, we found no missing data, several outliers that were removed, and concluded that the suitable model of `Open` signal is ARIMA(2,1,2).

 ### Forecasting methods